exakat/exakat/docs/Rules.rst

 Avoid using classes as typehint : always use interfaces.
 This way, different classes, or versions of classes may be passed as argument.
 The typehint is not linked to an implementation, but to signatures.

+A class is needed when the object is with properties : interfaces do not allow the specifications of properties.

 .. code-block:: php

    <?php

    class X {
+       public $p = 1;

        function foo() {}
    }